 Under S.C.
 Code § 15-5-90, the executor of an estate can seek compensation for the pain and suffering that the deceased experienced before death.
 In many cases, the deceased has named an executor or personal representative of the estate in their wills.
 However, if they died without a will, a probate court can appoint a personal representative on behalf of the estate.

-Difference Between Survival and Wrongful Death Actions
+What is the Difference Between Survival and Wrongful Death Actions?

 Survival actions are related to, but different from wrongful death actions.
 While wrongful death suits focus on the family’s losses due to the death of their loved one, survival actions center on the events that occurred before that person died.